-Land east of St Johns Road, Bungay (4.65 hectares) as identified on the Policies Map is allocated for 85 dwellings.
+Land east of St Johns Road, Bungay (4.65 hectares) as identified on the Policies Map is allocated for approximately 85 dwellings.

 - The site should be developed at a density of approximately 30 dwellings per hectare. - Vehicular access should be from St Johns Road. - A landscaped strip a minimum of five metres wide should be planted along the southeast boundary of the site.
 This planting should support biodiversity connectivity to and from the watercourse known as Tin River. - Houses and landscaping adjacent to St Johns Road should be laid out and developed in a manner that does not obscure views of the listed Dukes Farm and Barn from St Johns Road. - Land adjacent to the Tin River should be retained as land for drainage attenuation and public open space, as shown on the masterplan in Figure 17.
-Houses adjacent to this area should have their primary frontage facing the Tin River. - The hedgerow on the north-eastern boundary of the site by the Tin River should be retained. - A pedestrian and cycle route should be provided through the site, linking St Johns Road to Kerrison Road and Meadow Road. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - A flood risk assessment demonstrating the development is safe and does not increase flooding outside of the developed part of the site will be required as part of any planning application. - A Transport Assessment and Travel Plan should be submitted with any planning application. - Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts.
+Houses adjacent to this area should have their primary frontage facing the Tin River. - The hedgerow on the north eastern boundary of the site by the Tin River should be retained. - A pedestrian and cycle route should be provided through the site, linking St Johns Road to Kerrison Road and Meadow Road.
+The links should be constructed up to the edge of the site and support onward connections. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - A flood risk assessment demonstrating the development is safe and does not increase flooding outside of the developed part of the site will be required as part of any planning application. - A Transport Assessment and Travel Plan should be submitted with any planning application. - Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts.